What do athletes eat? We thought we’d try a new spin on a few recipes – and find out what the healthiest and fittest

 - 2 cloves garlic

 If using dried red lentils then prepare according to package instructions (or just add 1 part red lentils to 1.5 parts of water with a little salt in a pot.
 Bring it to a boil and then let the lentils simmer for about 12-15 minutes depending on how soft you like them.
 Season with a little more salt, when the lentils are cooked.
 Alternatively you can cook them in veggie broth for extra flavour).

-- Meanwhile cut the shallots and bell pepper.
+- Meanwhile cut the spring onions and bell pepper.
 Also grate the garlic.

 Get a big bowl and throw in all the ingredients, including the lentils and beans.

 - Finally, if using, add the tomato sauce (as much as you like), give it a stir, do a taste test and, if necessary, season one last time with salt and pepper.